sap-linuxlab/demo.sap_install/assets/doc/02-credentials.md

 # Credentials

 In Automation Controller/AWX credentials are stored encrypted.
-In addition to the standard credentials, the following custom credentials may be needed:
+In addition to the standard credential types, the following custom credential types may be needed:

  - Credentials to register Red Hat subsciptions with an activation key
  - Credentials to download SAP software

-## Configure Custom Credentials
+## Configure Custom Credential Types

 Go to `Administration` -> `Credential Types`